Black cutworm (Agotis ipsilon)

 Management-chemical control: HOME USE

-Apply any one of these materials to the soil surface at first sign of cutworm activity.
-Consult label.
+Apply any one of these materials to the soil surface at first sign of cutworm activity, as allowed by label.
 Minimum preharvest interval (PHI) varies with crop.
 Difficult to control.
 Where cutworms are on the soil surface, a carbaryl drench (when bees are not present) may help.
 Beans, tomatoes, and late corn are most often "hoed" by cutworms.
 Attack varies in severity with locality and year.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.